 “UBUNTU,” is a word from the Xhosa language that loosely translates as “I am because you are.”
-It’s a word that expresses the solidarity of all people and the responsibility of each individual for an equal, inclusive, and respectful lifetime together.
-A word made famous by Nelson Mandela who, as an anti-apartheid revolutionary, the first black president of South Africa, and a tireless philanthropist, is still today a symbol of black resistance movements worldwide.
+It’s a word that expresses the solidarity of all people, made famous by Nelson Mandela.
+As an anti-apartheid revolutionary, the first black president of South Africa, and a philanthropist, he is a symbol of black resistance movements worldwide.

-In honor of Nelson Mandela Day, which was on 18 July, ONE activists shared their favourite Mandela quotes on social media.
-From Nigeria to Italy to Canada, Mandela’s words continue to touch and inspire young people around the world in their activism today.
+That’s why ONE activists have shared their favourite Mandela quotes on social media.
+From Nigeria to Canada, Mandela’s words inspire young people in their activism globally.
 Here are five of the most frequently shared quotes and some more details on Mandela’s legacy.

-Born as Rolihlahla Mandela on 18 July 1918 in Mvezo, a village in eastern South Africa, Mandela grew up as a member of the royal family at the Thembu court.
+Nelson Mandela was born on 18 July 1918 as Rolihlahla Mandela in Mvezo, a village in eastern South Africa.
+Mandela grew up as a member of the royal family at the Thembu court.
 He was given the name Nelson during a Christian naming on his first day at school.
 He grew up as a devout Christian, influenced by Xhosa culture and traditions, in times of increasingly harsh segregation policies in South Africa.

 After graduating from school, Mandela took a detour to study at Fort Hare University.
 While there, he was suspended after being involved in a student protest.

 To escape a forced marriage, Mandela fled to Johannesburg.
 There he found a job as a legal clerk and continued his studies.
-He was the only black student to study law at the University of the Witwatersrand, where he became politicised due to racial discrimination and joined the ANC (African National Congress) party in 1944 alongside Oliver Tambo and Walter Sisulu.
+He was the only black student to study law at the University of the Witwatersrand.
+There he became politicised due to racial discrimination and joined the ANC (African National Congress) party in 1944.
+He joined alongside Oliver Tambo and Walter Sisulu.

 “As long as poverty, injustice, [and] gross inequality persist in our world, none of us can truly rest.“

 In 1948, the National Party government passed apartheid laws.
-These laid the final stone of the institutionalised and legalised segregation policy and implemented the discrimination policies of the openly racist government.
-Along with his political colleagues, Mandela fought against apartheid and for all those who were affected by systematic discrimination and were oppressed.
-In 1952, he started the Defiance Campaign, a series of peaceful protests by people of color, who demanded equal rights for all South Africans and whose protest was violently suppressed by order of the National Party.
-For his role in the Defiance Campaign, Mandela, along with other activists, was sentenced to a nine month suspended sentence.
+These laid the final stone of the institutionalised and legalised segregation policy.
+They implemented the discrimination policies of the openly racist government.
+Mandela fought against apartheid and for those oppressed and affected by systematic discrimination.

-Over the course of the next few years, Mandela moved on to become a lawyer for black South Africans in particular, in addition to his political work.
-After the political situation worsened and the ANC was banned by the government, Mandela became co-founder of the MK, a militant branch of the ANC that planned and held protests against the government.
+Over the next few years, Mandela moved on to become a lawyer for black South Africans, in particular, in addition to his political work.
+After the political situation worsened and the ANC was banned by the government, Mandela became a co-founder of the MK, a militant branch of the ANC that planned and held protests against the government.

 In 1999, after only one term in office, Mandela resigned as planned.
-He went on to spend the rest of his life as an activist, particularly in the fight against AIDS, and remained involved as a philanthropist until his death in 2013.
+He went on to spend the rest of his life as an activist, particularly in the fight against AIDS.
+He remained involved as a philanthropist until his death in 2013.

-Today Mandela serves as a symbol of resistance and source of inspiration, and is an example of how a single person can change the world.
-We’re delighted that ONE activists around the world have been using social media to remind people of Mandela’s legacy and to take his actions and words as a role model to heart.
+Today Mandela is a symbol of resistance and a source of inspiration.
+He is an example of how a single person can change the world.
+ONE activists globally use social media to remind people of Mandela’s legacy and to take his actions and words as a role model to heart.
 After all, “It is in your hands to make our world a better one for all.”

 For more information on Nelson Mandela’s legacy, please refer to the Nelson Mandela Foundation, which continues Mandela’s work.
-For more details about his life, we recommend Mandela’s biography “Long Walk to Freedom” and the accompanying documentation.
+We also recommend Mandela’s biography “Long Walk to Freedom” and the accompanying documentation.

-Would you like to learn more about activism and socio-political education work, or even become part of the movement?
+Would you like to learn more about activism or become part of the movement?
 Learn more about ONE’s youth ambassador program in Europe and the ONE Champion program in Africa.